 Forbidden Stories has received many prestigious prizes since its creation.
-They are a guarantee for the quality, impact, and adherence to the mission pursued by Forbidden Stories.
+They are a confirmation of the quality, impact, and adherence to the mission pursued by Forbidden Stories.
 And a prompting to continue to keep stories alive.

 Long Island University gives out the prestigious George Polk Awards annually since 1949, focusing on “the intrepid, bold, and influential work of the reporters themselves,” placing a premium “on investigative work that is original, resourceful, and thought-provoking.”
 These awards memorialize George Polk, a CBS correspondent who was killed while covering the Greek civil war.
 Results.